-Afghan officials: Kabul bomb targets VP, kills 2 civilians
+Afghan officials: Kabul bomb targets VP, kills 10 civilians

 Saleh, who is also Afghanistan’s former intelligence chief, said in his first television appearance immediately after the attack that he was fine and had suffered only slight burns.
 He appeared in the TV footage with bandages on one hand.

-“This vicious terrorist attempt has failed and Saleh survived today’s bombing in Kabul,” Murad added.
-The spokesman did not offer more details.
+“Me and my younger son who was also with me are fine,” Saleh said in the footage.
+“I have slight burns on my face and hand from the wave of the blast.
+I don’t have exact details right now, but I apologize to those who suffered casualties and those who lost their property in the attack.”

+His spokesman, Murad, called the attack a “vicious terrorist attempt”.
 The roads in the vicinity of the bombing were closed off.

-The Interior Ministry spokesman Tariq Arian confirmed to The Associated Press that the bombing targeted Saleh’s convoy.
+The Interior Ministry’s spokesman, Tariq Arian, confirmed to The Associated Press that the bombing targeted Saleh’s convoy.

 Arian said only that at least two civilians died in the blast and that several others were wounded.
 The explosion, he said, also ignited a huge fire in the area, a section of Kabul where shops sell gas cylinders for use in heating homes and cooking.